+- A. General Rule.
+All employees who have accrued twenty (20) years or more state seniority shall receive severance pay upon any separation from state service except for discharge based on a felony conviction. - B. Separation with Less Than Twenty (20) Years of Service.
+Employees with less than twenty (20) years state seniority shall receive severance pay upon mandatory retirement, death, or lay off, except for seasonal layoffs. - C. Separation with Eligibility for Retirement Annuity.
+Employees who retire from state service after ten (10) years of state seniority and who are immediately entitled at the time of retirement to receive an annuity under a state retirement program shall, notwithstanding an election to defer payment of the annuity, also receive severance pay. - D. Separation Following Reinstatement after Layoff.
+Employees who are reappointed to State service after receiving severance resulting from a layoff are eligible for additional severance upon separation after the reappointment only if they meet the continuous State service requirement.
+Service credit shall include the time served in continuous State service prior to the layoff and the time served on the layoff list. - E. Separation Following Reappointment to State Service.
+Employees who are reappointed to State service after receiving severance as a result of meeting the years of service requirement are eligible for additional severance upon separation based on their prior years of service.

-Section 1.
+Section 2.
 Calculation.
-All employees who have accrued twenty (20) years or more state seniority shall receive severance pay upon any separation from state service except for discharge based on a felony conviction.
-Employees with less than twenty (20) years state seniority shall receive severance pay upon mandatory retirement, death, or lay off, except for seasonal layoffs.
-Employees who retire from state service after ten (10) years of state seniority and who are immediately entitled at the time of retirement to receive an annuity under a state retirement program shall, notwithstanding an election to defer payment of the annuity, also receive severance pay.
-Severance pay shall be equal to forty (40) percent of the employee's first nine hundred (900) hours of accumulated but unused sick leave and twelve and one-half (12 1⁄2) percent of the employee's accumulated but unused sick leave in excess of nine hundred (900) hours times the employee's regular rate of pay at the time of separation.
+Severance pay shall be equal to thirty-five percent (35%) of the employee's accumulated but unused sick leave times the employee's regular rate of pay at the time of separation.

 Such severance pay shall be excluded from retirement deductions and from any calculations in retirement benefits and may be paid at the employee's option, over a period not to exceed two (2) years from termination of employment.
 In the event that a terminated employee dies before all or a portion of the severance pay has been disbursed, that balance due shall be paid to a named beneficiary or, lacking same, to the deceased's estate.
-If necessary, accumulated but unused sick leave bank hours shall be added to the sick leave balance to attain the nine hundred (900) hour maximum.

-Should any employee who has received severance pay be subsequently reappointed to State service, eligibility for future severance pay shall be computed upon the difference between the amount of accumulated but unused sick leave restored to the employee's credit at the time the employee was reappointed and the amount of accumulated but unused sick leave at the time of the employee's subsequent eligibility for severance pay.
+For employees who become eligible for additional severance upon reappointment or reinstatement under Sections 1.D. or 1.E., such additional severance pay shall be computed upon the difference between the amount of accumulated but unused sick leave restored to the employee's credit at the time the employee was reappointed or reinstated and the amount of accumulated but unused sick leave at the time of the employee's subsequent eligibility for severance pay.

-Section 2.
+Section 3.
 MSRS Health Care Savings Plan.
 Employees who, for reasons other than layoff or death, are eligible to receive severance pay shall have one hundred percent (100%) of severance pay, as defined in Article 18, Section 1, deposited to an MSRS health care savings account in lieu of payment in cash.
-Employees who do not meet the requirements for the health care savings account, or whose severance pay totals less than two hundred dollars (\$200), shall receive the severance payment in cash.
+Employees who do not meet the requirements for the health care savings account, or whose combined vacation and severance pay totals less than five hundred dollars (\$500), shall receive the severance payment in cash.